-Lexington is a large city located in the state of Kentucky.
-With a population of 302,332 people and 82 constituent neighborhoods, Lexington is the second largest community in Kentucky.
+Lexington is a large town located in the state of Kentucky.
+With a population of 322,570 people and 82 constituent neighborhoods, Lexington is the largest community in Kentucky.

 Lexington real estate is some of the most expensive in Kentucky, although Lexington house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lexington is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Lexington is a city of professionals, sales and office workers and service providers.
-There are especially a lot of people living in Lexington who work in office and administrative support (13.22%), sales jobs (11.68%) and management occupations (9.46%).
+Lexington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Lexington is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Lexington who work in office and administrative support (10.98%), sales jobs (10.69%), and management occupations (10.29%).

 Also of interest is that Lexington has more people living here who work in computers and math than 95% of the places in the US.